wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 External: [OWASP XXE Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html).

+!!! danger "Approval required"
+    Unsetting any of the recommended XXE-prevention flags on an XML parser must be reviewed and approved by the Security and Compliance Team before release.

 === "Java stack"

     Every parser instance — `DocumentBuilderFactory`, `SAXParserFactory`, `XMLInputFactory`, `TransformerFactory`, `SchemaFactory`, `Validator` — has DTD and external-entity processing disabled before use: